 - Superstar teachers, like Dennis Chambers, are crème de la crème of drumming

 - It has a community of over 70 000 drummers from around the world.

 - It offers a free trial for users to try the platform before committing to a paid subscription.

 - Intuitive software with a great user experience across all devices

-Most of videos within Drumeo Edge (500+ hours) can’t be find on YouTube.
-However some of them do, I think it is cool that Drumeo offers plenty of videos for free.
+Most of the videos within Drumeo Edge (500+ hours) can’t be found on YouTube.
+I think it is fantastic that Drumeo offers plenty of videos for free.